-Exploring the great outdoors is one of the best ways we humans can enjoy travelling, keep fit and see the world all rolled into one.
+Exploring the great outdoors is one of the best ways we humans can enjoy traveling, keep fit and see the world all rolled into one.
 From taking a gentle stroll to experiencing the thrill of a class 5 whitewater rafting river, there’s so much we can do when it comes to enjoying nature.
-Here at eTramping, one of our recent fledgling interests has been rock climbing, as Cez gets to grips with his new-found favourite pastime with his partner in crime Lydia – herself a rock-climbing guru.
+Here at eTramping, one of our recent fledgling interests has been rock climbing, as Cez gets to grips with his new-found favorite pastime with his partner in crime Lydia – herself a rock-climbing guru.

-And so, with that in mind, we decided to put together a top-five of the best countries for enjoying the adrenaline fuelled sport, particularly as the daring two-some will be visiting some of them shortly to enjoy the thrills and spills of scaling a rock face.
+And so, with that in mind, we decided to put together a top-five of the best countries for enjoying the adrenaline fueled sport, particularly as the daring two-some will be visiting some of them shortly to enjoy the thrills and spills of scaling a rock face.
 Indeed, at the time of writing, Cez is probably halfway up a mountain right now!
 So, watch this space for more on their recent adventures, but for now, content yourselves with these amazing places to enjoy rock climbing.

 In a country so vast and well known for its mountainous regions and rock formations, there wasn’t any doubt that the USA would be included in the list.
 It’s arguably the finest place in the world for rock climbing, due to the sheer number and variety of routes for climbers of all skills and abilities.
 There really is something for everyone here.

 The list of top places to climb in the US is almost endless, but popular spots include Yosemite National Park (often referred to as the home of rock climbing), Boulder Canyon in Colorado (a region often referred to as the outdoor capital of the US) and many more besides.
 You’ll be hard pressed to argue for a finer rock-climbing destination anywhere on the planet.